Hoàng Đạo: Political Beliefs

 Hoàng Đạo, was highly influenced by Enlightenment ideas, which prioritized the universal rational citizen over Confucian social order.
 He was highly critical of Confucianism and Vietnamese traditions, seeing the past as a time for darkness.
 Instead, he believed that Vietnam had to follow the path of Westernization in order to modernize and become a self-sufficient and sovereign nation.
 To Hoàng Đạo, Eastern and Western cultures were inherently incompatible, which he compared to “streams running down a mountain, only a stream runs to the East, and the other to the West, and they cannot join and become one."

 In his essay collection Muddy, Standing Water, Hoàng Đạo criticized the French colonial government's policies as well as native collaborators, charging the French's hypocrisy in exploiting Indochina’s natural resources and labor for economic profit while failing to spread ideas of Enlightenment and civilization.
 Hoàng Đạo advocated for an Enlightenment reform program that could transform peasants into citizens.
 Hoàng Đạo's imagined nation did not refer to Indochina, but to Annam specifically.
-Like Communist leader Ho Chi Minh and neo-traditionalist Pham Quynh, Hoàng Đạo pushed for an Annamese cultural nationalism which would feature an ethnically and linguistically homogenous Annam comprising Tonkin, Annam, and Cochinchina, excluding Laos and Cambodia.
-His brand of Annamese ethnic nationalism based on co-sanguinity, language and soil had echoes in German Romanticism.
+Like Communist leader Ho Chi Minh and neo-traditionalist Pham Quynh, Hoàng Đạo pushed for an Vietnamese cultural nationalism which would feature an ethnically and linguistically homogenous Vietnam comprising Tonkin, Annam, and Cochinchina, excluding Laos and Cambodia.
+His brand of Vietnamese ethnic nationalism based on co-sanguinity, language and soil had echoes in German Romanticism.

 Hoàng Đạo believed strongly in the importance of education in instilling ideas of rational will and agency to compel moral action.
 He also believed specifically that the novel as a genre was an important conduit for this process.